marciof/Eon/specification/specification.md

 ## `scope` ##

-Mutable map of names to values in the current scope.
+Map of identifiers to values in the current scope.

 ```
 scope:Map